 We do not currently use personal data for the purposes of automated decision-making or for profiling.
 If this changes, we will let you know.

-If you have any questions about our use of your data or this Policy, please contact Us by email at email@example.com, by telephone on 020 3384 7900, or by post at Vastint UK Services Ltd, 135 High Street, London E15 2RB marked for the attention of the Legal Counsel.
-Please ensure that your query is clear, particularly if it is a request for information about the data we hold about you (as under section 10, above).
+If you have any questions about our use of your data or this Policy, please contact us by email at firstname.lastname@example.org, by telephone on 020 3384 7900, or by post at Vastint UK Services Ltd, 135 High Street, London E15 2RB marked for the attention of the Legal Counsel.
+Please ensure that your query is clear, particularly if it is a request for information about the data we hold about you.